ldez/structtags/readme.md

 - `structtags.ParseToMapMultikeys(tag)`:
     - Parses a struct tag to a `map[string][]string`.
     - For non-conventional tags where the key is repeated.
-- `structtags.ParseToMapValues(tag)`:
+- `structtags.ParseToMapValues(tag, escapeComma)`:
     - Parses a struct tag to a `map[string][]string`.
-    - The value is split on a comma. (support comma escaped by backslash)
+    - The value is split on a comma.
+    - Option: comma escaped by backslash.
 - `structtags.ParseToSlice(tag)`:
     - Parses a struct tag to a slice of `parser.Tag`.
-- `structtags.ParseToSliceValues(tag)`:
+- `structtags.ParseToSliceValues(tag, escapeComma)`:
     - Parses a struct tag to a slice of `slicevalues.Tag`.
-    - The value is split on a comma. (support comma escaped by backslash)
+    - The value is split on a comma.
+    - Option: comma escaped by backslash.
-- `structtags.ParseToFatih(tag)`:
+- `structtags.ParseToFatih(tag, escapeComma)`:
     - Parses a struct tag to a `*structtag.Tags`.
     - The value is split on a comma.
-- `structtags.ParseToFatihExtended(tag)`:
-    - Parses a struct tag to a `*structtag.Tags`.
-    - Extended: support comma escaped by backslash.
+    - Option: comma escaped by backslash.

 The `parser` package provides the tooling to parse a struct tag and its associated value.